bskinn/tempvars/README.rst

 ``tempvars`` *can help.*

 Jupyter notebooks can be frustrating.
-E.g., debugging a worksheet for half an hour, only to discover that a carried-over variable name was hanging around in the notebook namespace and causing problems.
+For example, it's aggravating to debug a worksheet for half an hour, only to discover that a carried-over variable name was hanging around in the notebook namespace and causing problems.
-Or, opening a notebook that only "worked fine" the last time it was used because of random, obsolete variables that happened to be lingering in the namespace.
+Or, to open a notebook that "worked fine" the last time it was used, but only because of random, obsolete variables that happened to be lingering in the namespace.
+Wrapping notebook code in functions/classes is an effective way of avoiding these sorts of problems, but it's rarely effective or efficient to do this in the initial exploratory phase of in-notebook development.

 ``TempVars`` is a context manager that helps to avoid these pitfalls by clearing selected identifiers from the namespace for the duration of